-If fresh OJ is part of your morning ritual, or you’re regularly hosting big parties with citrus-forward signature cocktails, a fast, efficient electric juicer is perfect for you.
-If, like me, you’re more of a light to moderate juice consumer, a manual option will serve just fine.
+If fresh OJ is part of your morning ritual, or you’re regularly hosting big parties with citrus-forward signature cocktails, a fast, efficient electric juicer is ideal for you.
+If like me, you’re more of a light to moderate juice consumer, a manual option will serve just fine.

 Reamers have a handle attached to a ridged, inverted cone with a tapered tip.
 You ream the tip into the flesh of a halved citrus fruit and then twist…voila, fresh juice!
 There are other handheld options, like squeezers that clamp down on the fruits to extract the juice, plus tabletop manual options and fully electric models.

 Like all kitchen tools used for food prep, sanitation is key.
 Gently scrub a squeezer or reamer under warm water with a few drops of dishwashing soap.
 You can use a small brush to get to the hard-to-reach places, like the small holes of a citrus squeezer.
 Then lightly pat it with a clean towel, and let it air dry.
 Some of the electric models have parts that can be run through the dishwasher.